hoepeyemi/Solarps/README.md

-Siou is the project of an implementation of the RPS(ROCK, PAPER and SCISSORS) game on solana with walletconnect.
+Solarps is the project of an implementation of the RPS(ROCK, PAPER and SCISSORS) game on solana with walletconnect.

 FEATURES: